MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailDetailATPReport.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-MailDetailATPReport cmdlet to list details about Exchange Online Protection and Advanced Threat protection (ATP) detections in your cloud-based organization.
+Use the Get-MailDetailATPReport cmdlet to list details about Exchange Online Protection and Advanced Threat protection (ATP) detections in your cloud-based organization for the last 30 days.

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).